 Personal Info Checklist: email, cell phone number, LinkedIn URL

 That’s literally it.
 Nothing else.
 No address.
 No height or weight.
 No ‘single’, ‘married’, ‘in an open relationship’.
 Nothing irrelevant or too personal.
+Fix up your resume to reflect only the basics.

 [This is a generic career objective I screenshotted from a LinkedIn connection.
 It’s too long, all over the place, and peppered with filler words.
 Don’t do this.]